top of page

 What Are Precast Concrete Lintels?

-A precast concrete lintel is a reinforced beam produced in a factory under controlled conditions.
-Unlike cast-in-place concrete, which is poured and cured on site, precast ensures consistent quality and accurate reinforcement placement.
+A precast concrete lintel is a reinforced concrete beam manufactured in a controlled factory environment.
+Unlike cast-in-place concrete, precast lintels are cured off-site, ensuring consistent material quality and accurate reinforcement placement.

 When to Use Precast Lintels

-• Masonry construction, such as brick veneer and block walls
+• Masonry construction, including brick veneer and concrete block walls

-• Small to medium spans above standard door and window openings
+• Small to medium spans above typical window and door openings

-• Renovation projects, where deteriorated wood or steel lintels need quick replacement
+• Renovation and retrofit projects replacing deteriorated wood or steel lintels

-• Commercial buildings with repetitive spans that benefit from standardized products
+• Commercial buildings with repetitive openings that benefit from standardization

 Material